Vortitron/WIZ820io_w5500_esphome_patch/README.md

 ## Problem

 Some W5500 Ethernet modules (particularly certain clones or hardware revisions) return a version register value of `0x82` instead of `0x04`.
 The standard ESP-IDF W5500 driver rejects these modules during initialisation, causing ethernet connectivity to fail.
+Now the repo name says WIZ820io as that's what they were sold to me as... but it is actually for a W5500 lite (v455)

 ## Solution